AT&T’s dNOS Initiative Spotlights Fake News from Cisco (et al.)

 AT&T has overtly designed dNOS to fit the needs of its own massive network.
 (They would also probably like to own the software at the end of the day if they can – a bit of 70’s nostalgia?)
 But it’s obvious that AT&T’s well-intentioned effort here will take years to fully define and implement.
 And that’s completely understandable given the huge scale of their network.

 If the industry as a whole elects to wait for dNOS to come to fruition, Cisco’s hardening of its customers’ networking arteries – like those at AT&T — will continue unabated.
-But if enterprises and telcos sporting more normal-sized networks want to emulate AT&T’s embrace of open, disaggregated solutions at a scale that’s right for them today, then Pica8 can make that happen.
+But if enterprises and telcos sporting more normal-sized networks want to emulate AT&T’s embrace of flexible, disaggregated solutions at a scale that’s right for them today, then Pica8 can make that happen.

-Commercial, open-networking disaggregated networking solutions have already moved well past any requirement for Open-Source projects to prove their viability.
+Commercial, disaggregated networking solutions have already moved well past any requirement for Open-Source projects to prove their viability.
 Today, customers can already purchase — and/or upgrade to — inexpensive, powerful and reliable hardware with a choice of NOS software vendors to run on it.
-This represents the very definition of “open networking” solutions, where a business is never tied to a single hardware – or software – vendor.
+This represents the very definition of “flexible networking” solutions, where a business is never tied to a single hardware – or software – vendor.

 Pica8 welcomes AT&T’s dNOS effort with open arms.
 When, and if, momentum for L2/L3 dNOS solutions become a reality, Pica8 will be happy to add it to our list of supported control planes.
 That being said, it’s important to remember that, at the end of the day, businesses do not run on ecosystems; they run on solutions.
 Disaggregated networks are no longer an “alternative” networking architecture.
 They are the new Best Practice.